constfold/sponsorship_wang/README.md

 In average, the people who uses USD to donate is more generous than the others.
 The figure below shows the mean value of each currency.
-The currency with less than the average value is colored in red, and the unit is CNY.
+The currency with less than the average value is colored in green, and the unit is CNY.

 ![fig3](fig3.png)